Overview and Statistics

 RECOVERY: $518,000 JURY AWARD

 This case centered on two accidents and two defendants.
-In the first, the first defendant made a U-turn into the plaintiff’s lane and ran right into the broadside of her vehicle.
+In the first, the first defendant made a U-turn into the plaintiff’s lane and broadsided her vehicle.
 In the second, the defendant’s truck rear-ended her car.
 The combined effect of both crashes left her with serious eye and neck injuries.
 She sued both drivers, claiming that both incidents led to these problems.
 Interestingly, the jury found that both defendants were responsible for all of her injuries.
-This is common.
-One explanation might be that the justice system is concerned that plaintiffs get recovery, regardless of which wrongful-party ends up paying.
+This is a common outcome that might occur because the justice system is concerned that plaintiffs should receive a financial recovery, regardless of which wrongful-defendant ends up paying.
 In this case, after the first defendant settled with the plaintiff, the judge ruled that the second defendant only had to pay the remaining 50% of the award.
 Therefore, the plaintiff only ended up receiving $409,000 of the $518,000 jury award.

 CASE NAME: TOTAH v.
 NOZDRACHEV